whaynes/STCW23/jekyll/assessments/Engine/OICEW-1E2A.md

 ### Condition

-{{ "On a vessel of at least 1,000 HP, on a simulator, or in a laboratory or workshop." | markdownify }}
+On a vessel of at least 1,000 HP, on a simulator, or in a laboratory or workshop.

 ### Performance requirement